Kutbettin Arzu: Minister of Food, Agriculture and Livestock

 After the June 2015 general election resulted in a hung parliament, unsuccessful coalition negotiations raised speculation over whether President Recep Tayyip Erdoğan would call an early election in the event that AKP leader Ahmet Davutoğlu was unable to form a government within the given constitutional time of 45 days.
 As required by the 114th article of the Constitution of Turkey, the calling of a snap general election by the President necessitates the forming of an interim election government, in which all parties represented in Parliament are given a certain number of ministers according to how many MPs they have.
 If a party refused to send ministers to the interim cabinet, then independents must take their place.

 Erdoğan called a new general election for November 2015 in late August, with Davutoğlu being tasked with the formation of the interim government.
 With the main opposition Republican People's Party (CHP) and the Nationalist Movement Party (MHP) refusing to send ministers to the cabinet, the 8 ministries that the two parties were entitled to were vacated for independents.
 As a result, Arzu was appointed Minister of Food, Agriculture and Livestock as an independent politician, resigning his AKP membership in order to participate.

 Appointment controversy

-Although Arzu is technically required to be independent of any political party due to his civil service position and his role in the interim election government, he had served as a Justice and Development Party (AKP) MP from 2007 to 2011 and Deputy Minister of Agriculture from 2011 to 2015, only resigning his party membership so that he could participate in the election government as an independent.
+Although Arzu was technically required to be independent of any political party due to his civil service position and his role in the interim election government, he had previously served as a Justice and Development Party (AKP) MP from 2007 to 2011 and Deputy Minister of Agriculture from 2011 to 2015, only resigning his party membership so that he could participate in the election government as an independent.
 His close affiliation to the AKP despite supposedly being an independent resulted in opposition media outlets branding him, as well as numerous other 'independent' cabinet ministers close to the AKP, as 'partisan independents'.

+Death

+Kutbettin Arzun died on 30 August 2023, at the age of 68.